Feujio/alx-system_engineering-devops/0x02-shell_redirections/README.md

   1 Input format: One line, one word
   2 Output format: One line, one word
   3 Words should be sorted
+* 14-findthatword: display lines containing the pattern `root` from the file `/etc/passwd`

 ## License
 None.